 Projected Results to Meet Corporate Objectives

-Grout Inc. is a wholly owned subsidiary of Slait Co.
-The philosophy of Slait’s management is to
+Tablon Inc. is a wholly owned subsidiary of Marbel Co.
+The philosophy of Marbel’s management

-allow the subsidiaries to operate as independent units.
-Corporate control is exercised through the
+is to allow the subsidiaries to operate as independent units.
+Corporate control is exercised

-establishment of minimum objectives for each subsidiary, accompanied by substantial rewards
+through the establishment of minimum objectives for each subsidiary, accompanied by substantial

-for success and penalties for failure.
-The time period for performance review is long enough for
+rewards for success and penalties for failure.
+The time period for performance review is long

 Each quarter the subsidiary is required to submit financial statements.
 The statements are